Soleil-des-chats/Okoshi-Project/README.md

 # Okoshi-Project
 also know as お越し

-is a new way to download files with posibility of various options on your file, ex : a video file with many resolution 1080p, 720p, 480p.
+is a new way to download files with posibility of various options on your files, example : a video file with many resolution 1080p, 720p, 480p.

 ## To-do list